CopernicaMarketingSoftware/Documentation/Publisher/en/database-fields-and-collections.md

 interests.
 Interests can be created in the Publisher in the **Edit database field...** menu under **Database Management**.
-In the Marketing Suite interests can be created by going to **Manage fields** which can by found by clicking on the blue gear in the top-right corner of the **Database & Profiles** section.
+In the Marketing Suite interests can be created by going to **Manage fields** which can by found by clicking on the gear in the top-right corner of the **Database & Profiles** section.

 ## Creating or editing database fields in the Marketing Suite
-To change the structure of your database, go to the section **Database & Profiles** and click on the blue gear in the top-right corner.
+To change the structure of your database, go to the section **Database & Profiles** and click on the gear in the top-right corner.
 Here you will find the option **Manage fields** where you will find the list of fields currently in the database and the option to add new fields or edit the ones that currently exist.
 Doing so will allow you to give the field